Shop White Pomegranate Tree Online

 This sweet pomegranate cultivar Punica granatum features white opaque blooms during the flowering period.
 It has a dense, bushy growth habit that makes an attractive ornamental tree in any landscape.
-The pomegranate is more commonly grown as a bushy shrub but can be trained as a small tree.
+The pomegranate is more commonly grown as a bushy shrub but also can be trained to be a small dwarf tree.

 It will take your pomegranate fruit tree 2-4 years to start producing fruit that is big enough to eat the white pomegranate seeds and squeeze the juice.
 Your beautiful tree will come with baby pomegranates and they will grow bigger and bigger with each growing season until full size.
 Eating pomegranate seeds and juice tastes sweet and juicy!